BA545-SP2019/2019-competition1-3-musketeers/README.md

 To acceess our EDA Report please right-click on link and select open in new browser tab: **[EDA Report](df_profile_report.html)**

-- Thus, the group built a universal &quot;configure Dataset.py&quot; that we can call on the data to set up the dataset the same way at the beginning for each method we wanted to attempt.
+- Thus, the group built a universal &quot;configure Dataset.py&quot; that we can call on the data to set up the dataset the same way at the beginning for each pipeline we wanted to attempt.
 In summary the configure dataset.py performs the following functions; **[Configure](Modules/Configure_Dataset.py)**
   -  Imports standard imports
   - Reads the excel file as a pandas dataframe
   - Replaces the missing SIC codes with values that the group sourced from EDGAR:.
 Entites with more than one SIC code were also replaced with the primary SIC again from EDGAR.  https://www.sec.gov/edgar/searchedgar/companysearch.html